On This Page

 Three steps you can take to avoid bad therapists are:

 - Learn a little more about therapy before you start looking for a therapist.
-For example, read about the methods therapists use or the ethical standards they are expected to follow.
+For example, read about the methods therapists use or the ethical standards they are supposed to follow.
+This will help you understand what to look for.

 - Research potential therapists by reading their online profiles, bios, websites, and blogs.
 You may also be able to find reviews of them that other clients have written.